NonGMOTrash/teralite/README.md

 ## Beta 3.0

 - added arrow turrets
+- added speed, slowness, and regeneration status effects
 - fixed weird visual artifacts with tilemaps
 - fixed the bow being capped at 2 damage instead of 3
+- improved a few of the sound effects

 ### Beta 2.14 Hotfix #2 (5/23/2021)